Making Tax Digital (MTD) for VAT: An Updated Guide (2024)

 Making Tax Digital First Phase

-From the 1st of April 2019, businesses with a taxable turnover of more than £85,000 were required to maintain their accounting records digitally in a software product or spreadsheet.
-In addition, they had to submit their VAT returns to HMRC using MTD compliant software via a digital link.
-There were still no requirements to digitalise the source documents, however, including things such as the receipt or supplier invoice.
+From the 1st of April 2019, businesses with a taxable turnover of more than £85,000 were required to maintain their accounting records digitally in accounting software or spreadsheets.

 Making Tax Digital Second Phase